Discover how Orion ISP can revolutionise your recruitment strategy and performance.

 For organisations that already rely on Orion’s MSP for contingent workforce management, adding RPO can create a truly unified talent strategy that spans both temporary and permanent hires.

-What can be outsourced
+What can be outsourced under an RPO business model?

-Key components that can be outsourced include:
+Key recruitment activities that can be outsourced include:

 Benefits: standardisation, stakeholder clarity, long-term agility